HGTV: Poland

 Scripps Network Interactive purchased a majority stake in TVN from Grupa ITI, taking control of company's channels.
 On January 7, 2017, HGTV replaced fitness and weather channel TVN Meteo Active.
 HGTV is referred to in Poland as HGTV Home&Garden.
 This was the first market in Europe the channel has expanded to.

 Philippines

 On March 1, 2015, HGTV launched in the Philippines on Skycable, Destiny Cable, and Cignal.

 Romania

 On December 30, 2019, HGTV launched in Romania on RCS & RDS.

 Taiwan

 On May 29, 2016, HGTV launched in Taiwan Via Kbro, Taipei Cable, TWT Cable, and New Taipei City Cable.
 From January 1, 2020, HGTV launched in CHT MOD.

 Hong Kong

-HGTV was launched on Hong Kong's Now TV and Now Player on September 1, 2021 on channel 529 to replace FOX Networks Group Asia Pacific's channels, planning to launch in myTV Super Channel 611 & i-Cable TV Channel 707, simulcast in SD and HD.
+HGTV was launched on Hong Kong's Now TV and Now Player on September 1, 2021, on channel 529 to replace FOX Networks Group Asia Pacific's channels.

 Myanmar

 HGTV had its Launch in Sky Net Channel 67 on October 19, 2018, and also plans to launch in Myanmar on CANAL+ Channel 119.